 I know nothing about the art and skill required to ascend the heights of stone.
 I don’t fit the picture of daredevil wannabes scaling vertical precipices, but I discovered there is a rock climbing role given expression in the word: ‘belayer’.
-The verb belay – the noun, belayer.
+The verb is ‘belay’ – the noun; ‘belayer’.

 At my age, there is no desire or will sufficiently strong enough to compel me to rappel.
-(Oh the joys of the English language!)
 Most of us do not climb literal mountains, but we scale daily figurative mountains; obstacles that hinder what we believe should be our way forward.
-Whether managing the same set of stairs for 20 years until the day you slip and fall and really hurt yourself, or struggle to change the habits of a lifetime, they are just hills to most, but to me they are as stone upon stone my thoughts construct and I imagine that is partly why this new-found word, belayer brings such appeal.
+Whether managing the same set of stairs for 20 years until the day you slip and fall and really hurt yourself, or struggle to change the habits of a lifetime, they are just hills, to me they are like the stone upon stone my thoughts construct and I imagine that is partly why this new-found word, belayer brings such appeal.

 She’s off – into the world of work and I’m torn between despair it would never happen and sadness that it has.
 “You’re not supposed to wear yoga pants, but everybody does.
 I’m the rookie, so I can’t” She had just given me a sideways glance, now she stared straight ahead as she talked in the car.
 “I don’t want to go” she said flatly.
 “I haven’t been paid yet so it seems like I’m working for nothing.
 Maybe it’ll be better once I get paid”.
 “What is it?”
 I asked.
 “Is it you don’t want to work, or you don’t want to be a rookie at work?”
 Even though she thought it was rookie anxiety, I could sense it was more than that.